 Free 24/7 Mental Health Hotline Available

-A Mission for Michael (AMFM) Mental Health Treatment has multiple mental health treatment facilities conveniently located in California, Washington, and Virginia.
+A Mission for Michael (AMFM) Mental Health Treatment has multiple mental health treatment facilities conveniently located in California, Minnesota, and Virginia.
 At all of our mental health treatment centers, we offer comprehensive therapy and treatment for anxiety, depression, and other mental health disorders.
 We provide personalized care and behavioral health services to help you manage and overcome your mental health challenges, including mental health crises.

 If you are looking for a mental health hotline, suicide prevention hotline, or crisis center near you, you can call AMFM Mental Health Treatment for assistance.
 Contact our crisis hotline at (866) 478-4383 to discuss the mental health therapy options we offer, and to learn more about our admissions process for treatment.
 Our team of mental health professionals is equipped and ready to meet you with compassion and understanding.
 We are here to support you and guide you on your journey to better mental health.

-mental health crisis hotline
+mental health hotline

 What Is a Mental Health Therapy and Crisis Helpline Number?